 - Give priority to highly qualified first-time applicants who practice an underserved tradition.

 - Give priority to masters and apprentices who share the same cultural or ethnic background.
-Family members are allowed to work together as master and apprentice.
+Family members are allowed to work together as master artist and apprentice.

 - Give priority to teams who have clearly drawn plans to document and share their work together in a public venue.